Turks and Caicos Islands: Public safety

 Policing is primarily the responsibility of the Royal Turks and Caicos Islands Police Force.
 Customs and border enforcement is the responsibility of the Border Force.
 At times these may be supported by the Turks and Caicos Islands Regiment.

-As of November 2024, the Turks and Caicos Islands had the highest murder rate of countries worldwide.
+In 2024, the Turks and Caicos Islands had the highest murder rate per capita in Latin America and the Caribbean.

 Military and defence

 The defence of the Turks and Caicos Islands is the responsibility of the United Kingdom.
 The Royal Navy maintains a persistent presence in the Caribbean through the Atlantic Patrol Task (North) mission.
-HMS Medway, a River-class offshore patrol vessel, is regularly deployed to the region, including visits to the Turks and Caicos Islands.
+A River-class offshore patrol vessel, is often deployed to the region, including visits to the Turks and Caicos Islands.
 During a visit in November 2024, HMS Medway conducted disaster response exercises and engaged with local authorities to reinforce the UK's commitment to regional security and humanitarian assistance.
 In response to a surge in gang-related violence in 2022, the Royal Fleet Auxiliary deployed RFA Tideforce to the Turks and Caicos Islands.
 Equipped with a Wildcat helicopter, Tideforce provided surveillance support to local law enforcement agencies to address the escalating security concerns.

 Turks and Caicos Islands Regiment

 In December 2019, Governor Nigel Dakin announced the formation of the Turks and Caicos Islands Regiment, with assistance from the UK's Ministry of Defence.
-The regiment is modeled after similar units in other British Overseas Territories and focuses on national security, disaster response, and engineering support.
+The regiment is modelled after similar units in other British Overseas Territories and focuses on national security, disaster response, and engineering support.

 In spring 2020, a Security and Assistance Team from the United Kingdom Ministry of Defence arrived in Turks and Caicos to assist with the COVID-19 pandemic, the 2020 Atlantic hurricane season, and to help build the new Turks and Caicos Regiment.
 The regiment became operational in 2020, with Lieutenant Colonel Ennis Grant appointed as its first commanding officer.
 Since its inception, the regiment has participated in various training exercises and operations, including joint disaster response drills with HMS Medway during its 2024 visit.